About demographic targeting

 - Household income (currently available in the U.S. only): “Top 10%,” “11-20%,” “21-30%,” “31-40%,” “41-50%,” “Lower 50%,” and “Unknown”

-AdWords can't know or infer the demographics of all people, and most websites don't provide demographic information for their customers.
+AdWords can't know or infer the demographics of all people.
 “Unknown” refers to people whose age, gender, parental status, or household income we haven’t identified.

 In addition, some websites on the Display Network opt out of demographic targeting, so if you want to show your ads on those sites, leave the "Unknown" category selected.
 When you target by a type of demographic, the "Unknown" demographic category is selected by default because you can reach a significantly wider audience.